Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Conclusion

-The best entangling gate reported for RF-controlled ions \cite{SlichterNature2021}, although high in fidelity, is still an order of magnitude slower (740 $\mathrm{\mathrm{\mu} s}$) than its optical counterparts.
+The best entangling gate reported for rf-controlled ions \cite{SlichterNature2021}, although high in fidelity, is still an order of magnitude slower (740~\textmu s) than its optical counterparts.

-In this work, we lay the theoretical and experimental framework for implementing RF driven double dressed state entangling gates with further increasing gate speed.
-Using this novel gate scheme, we create the Bell states $|\Phi^+\rangle$ and $|\Psi^+ \rangle$ simply by choosing the appropriate interaction time of qubits with a phase-modulated driving field.
-We achieved fidelities up to $98^{+2}_{-3}~\%$ with gate time of $\leq 313~\mathrm{\mu}\text{s}$, using readily available experimental parameters.
-To our knowledge, this is the first experimental realization of an entangling gate based on double-dressed qubits.
+In this work, we laid the theoretical and experimental framework for implementing rf-driven double-dressed-state entangling gates with a further increasing gate speed.
+Using this novel gate scheme, we created the Bell states $|\Phi^+\rangle$ and $|\Psi^+ \rangle$ simply by choosing the appropriate interaction time of qubits with a phase-modulated driving field.
+We achieved fidelities up to $98^{+2}_{-3}\%$ with a gate time of less than or equal to 313\textmu s, using readily available experimental parameters.
+To our knowledge, this work is the first experimental realization of an entangling gate based on double-dressed qubits.

-The qubits are double dressed by a single phase-modulated RF field which acts as continuous dynamical decoupling driving the entangling operation, and at the same time, protects the qubits' coherence.
-Thus, this gate is intrinsically robust against RF field amplitude fluctuations, as well as magnetic field fluctuations that otherwise would adversely affect magnetically sensitive hyperfine-qubits.
-Although the concrete implementation is platform-specific, double-dressing using phase modulation can be achieved in other physical systems.
+The qubits were double dressed by a single phase-modulated rf field, which acted as continuous dynamical decoupling driving the entangling operation, at the same time protecting the qubits' coherence.
+Thus, this gate was intrinsically robust against rf field amplitude fluctuations, as well as magnetic field fluctuations that otherwise would adversely affect magnetically sensitive hyperfine qubits.
+Although the concrete implementation is platform specific, double dressing using phase modulation can be achieved in other physical systems.